Signs You Need a New Air Conditioner

 If it becomes more expensive to have the unit repaired than the cost of a replacement, it’s time to bite the bullet and replace the air conditioner.
 If a major part fails and the unit is no longer covered under warranty, it is likely that it will be more cost-effective in the long run to simply replace the AC.
 You don’t want to make a major repair only to have another major component fail.

 Over time, you may find that your air conditioner is running non-stop even though your home never seems to cool off.
 This could mean that your air conditioner is no longer running properly or efficiently.
+Is your air conditioner freezing up?
 Your utility bills may increase as a result and your indoor humidity levels may rise, making your home less comfortable for you and your family.
 By replacing the AC, you may find a new model that is more efficient and works better for your home.

 When Should I Repair or Replace My AC?